^Branch ~tree~

 Annotate

-3. ^Prefer to ^Minimize branching of ~tree~.
+3. ^Prefer to ^Minimize ~depth~ or ^Branch ~structure~.

-1. We may ^Swap a ^Map for a ~tree~ of ^Two or ^Three levels.
+1. We may ^Swap a ~map~ for a ~tree~ of ^Two or ^Three levels.

-2. Or ^Connect its items (nodes) via ~symbol~ to ^Become ~as~ a ~tree~ of any ~depth~.
+2. We may ^Connect its nodes via ~symbol~ to ^Become ~as~ a ~tree~ of any ~depth~.

 4. ^Prefer ~DRY-KISS~ and ~turtles~ ^When we ^Create it.